These loaded cookies and cream cookies are a cookie lover’s dream. They’re chewy, sweet, and perfect for anyone who loves cookies and milk.

 - Brown sugar – Brown sugar adds a nice molasses taste and also helps keep the cookies soft as they bake.

-- Oreo cookies – I like the double stuffed Oreos because they have extra creamy filling, which is delicious in cookies and cream cookies.
+- Oreo cookies – I like the double-stuffed Oreos because they have an extra creamy filling!

 - Eggs – Here’s the best way to crack an egg.